Cargo-Planner Docs

 Custom containers

-In this guide we are going to go through the process of creating a custom container, and using it in a load plan.
-In this tutorial we are going to be creating a custom air cargo pallet, but the process is very similar to creating trailers, pallets, boxes, vessels or sea containers.
+In this guide we are going to go through the process of creating a custom container, to use in our load plans.
+For this example we are going to be creating a custom air cargo pallet, but the process is very similar to creating trailers, pallets, boxes, vessels or sea containers.

 Accessing the Container Builder